BeauJoh/thesis/source/13-chapter-5-making-predictions.md

 \end{table}

-### Performance Improvement with Increased Training Data \label{sec:finding-the-critical-number-of-kernels}
+### Tuning the Random Forest Model \label{sec:finding-the-critical-number-of-kernels}

-For a model to be useful in predicting execution times for previously unseen kernels, it needs to be trained on a representative sample of kernels i.e. a sample that provides good coverage of the AIWC feature space of all possible application kernels.
+For a model to be useful in predicting execution times for previously unencountered kernels, it needs to be trained on a representative sample of kernels i.e. a sample that provides good coverage of the AIWC feature space of all possible application kernels.

 We measured how model fit improves with the number of kernels used in training, following the method presented in Algorithm \ref{alg:rmse-per-kernel-count}.
 The set of unique kernels available during model development is denoted by $k$ (37 kernels in this study), $s$ is the maximum number of sample models (including different combinations of kernels) to evaluate for each number of kernels 1..$|k|$, $\phi$ is a data frame of the combined AIWC feature-space with measured runtime results.